dmbarbour/awelon/AboutAO.md

 AO compilers generally prohibit syntactic representation of semantic capabilities.
 That is, interesting capabilities should not be "hard wired" into program source code.
 Instead, they should be provided as arguments to the program, thus enabling secure reasoning about how authority is distributed through subprograms.

 Capabilities are usually shared via 'powerblock' - a block with a standard location in the environment, that can be asked for specific capabilities.
 This gives AO the feel of an ambient authority language, since full authority tends to be passed forward by default.

-AO programmers must instead be explicit about where they restrict authority, leveraging combinators that restrict authority in known ways:
+AO programmers must instead be explicit about where they restrict authority, leveraging combinators that restrict authority in known ways.
+For example, `apply3to2` will execute a block in a simplified environment using the first three items on the stack, and resulting in two items on the stack:

-        [trustMeHehHeh] runJailed
+        [trustMeHehHeh] apply3to2

 With a little convention, security implications should at least be visible and obvious in code, which is sufficient to achieve the principle of least authority when it most matters.